TaceoLabs/co-snarks/book/src/split-input.md

-      --config <CONFIG>              The path to the config file --input <INPUT>                The path to the input JSON file --circuit <CIRCUIT>            The path to the circuit file --link-library <LINK_LIBRARY>  The path to Circom library files --protocol <PROTOCOL>          The MPC protocol to be used [possible values: REP3, SHAMIR] --curve <CURVE>                The pairing friendly curve to be used [possible values: BN254, BLS12-381] --out-dir <OUT_DIR>            The path to the (existing) output directory
+      --config <CONFIG>              The path to the config file --input <INPUT>                The path to the input JSON file --circuit <CIRCUIT>            The path to the circuit file --link-library <LINK_LIBRARY>  The path to circom library files --protocol <PROTOCOL>          The MPC protocol to be used [possible values: REP3, SHAMIR] --curve <CURVE>                The pairing friendly curve to be used [possible values: BN254, BLS12-381] --out-dir <OUT_DIR>            The path to the (existing) output directory